vonacht/cd2-docs/docs/enemies.md

 ### `Direct` special control

 `Direct` allows to directly change enemy properties as defined in UE4.
+Many properties that are not directly exposed by CD2 can be changed with `Direct`.
 For example:

 ```json
 "ED_Spider_ExploderTank": {